Webinar

 Tags

-A ceceitfully comforting illusion
+A deceitfully comforting illusion

 In the US today, there are nearly 800,000 registered sex offenders.
 As part of the registration process, each sex offender is required to report their physical address to a local police department (the exact process varies from state to state).
 This is intended to empower the public to be able to identify where these offenders live and if one of them lives near you.
 Having this information, you are supposed to be able to better protect your loved ones and yourself.

-Sex Offender Infographic
+Sex Offender Registry infographic

 Testing the registries